 (Uranus, Neptune and Pluto), occasionally be out of Nibiru's reach?
 Not when

 it comes to the magnetic alignment of the solar system, Nibiru is the

 The status of the Earth’s magnetic field as Nibiru

 approaches is vital.
 Since the incoming star now has a conflicting direction

-of its magnetic field, Earth will make a 180-degree roll, minus the standard
+of its magnetic field, Earth will make a decisive 180-degree roll.
+This Pole Shift

 must speak in terms of Big Shifts and Small Shifts.
 What happened at the